proteus1991/Weather-project/README.md

 3. Install the required packages: ``` npm install ```
 4. Starter the server:``` node server.js```
 5. Open your browser and input: ``` http://localhost:3000```
+6. Input your own API key or use the defaut key to acquire recent weather information at your current location.

 ## Running the tests